ocurrent/obuilder/README.md

 OBuilder takes a build script (similar to a Dockerfile) and performs the steps in it in a sandboxed environment.

 After each step, OBuild uses the snapshot feature of the filesystem (ZFS or Btrfs) to store the state of the build.
+There is also an Rsync backend that copies the build state.
 Repeating a build will reuse the cached results where possible.

 OBuilder aims to be portable, although currently only Linux support is present.